Franklin D. Roosevelt: Pearl Harbor and declarations of war

-The Japanese were incensed by the embargo and Japanese leaders became determined to attack the United States unless it lifted the embargo.
+The Japanese were incensed by the embargo and determined to attack the US unless it was lifted.
 The Roosevelt administration was unwilling to reverse the policy, and Secretary of State Hull blocked a potential summit between Roosevelt and Prime Minister Fumimaro Konoe.
 (Note: Hull and others in the administration were unwilling to recognize the Japanese conquest of China and feared that an American accommodation with Japan would leave the Soviet Union vulnerable to a two-front war.)
-After diplomatic efforts failed, the Privy Council of Japan authorized a strike against the United States.
-The Japanese believed that the destruction of the United States Asiatic Fleet (stationed in the Philippines) and the United States Pacific Fleet (stationed at Pearl Harbor in Hawaii) was vital to the conquest of Southeast Asia.
+The Japanese believed that the destruction of the US Asiatic Fleet (stationed in the Philippines) and the US Pacific Fleet (stationed at Pearl Harbor in Hawaii) was vital to the conquest of Southeast Asia.
 On December 7, 1941, the Japanese launched a surprise attack on Pearl Harbor, knocking out the main American battleship fleet and killing 2,403 American servicemen and civilians.
 At the same time, separate Japanese task forces attacked Thailand, British Hong Kong, the Philippines, and other targets.
 Roosevelt called for war in his "Infamy Speech" to Congress, in which he said: "Yesterday, December 7, 1941—a date which will live in infamy—the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan."
 In a nearly unanimous vote, Congress declared war on Japan.
-After Pearl Harbor, antiwar sentiment in the United States largely evaporated overnight.
-On December 11, 1941, Hitler and Mussolini declared war on the United States, which responded in kind.
-(Note: The United States would also declare war on Bulgaria, Hungary, and Romania, all of which had joined the Axis bloc.)
+After Pearl Harbor, antiwar sentiment in the US largely evaporated overnight.
+On December 11, 1941, Hitler and Mussolini declared war on the US, which responded in kind.
+(Note: The US would also declare war on Bulgaria, Hungary, and Romania, all of which had joined the Axis bloc.)

-A majority of scholars have rejected the conspiracy theories that Roosevelt, or any other high government officials, knew in advance about the attack on Pearl Harbor.
-The Japanese had kept their secrets closely guarded, so it is unlikely that American officials were aware of Japanese plans for a surprise attack on the Pacific Fleet.
+A majority of scholars have rejected the conspiracy theories that Roosevelt, or other high government officials, knew in advance about the attack on Pearl Harbor.
 Senior American officials were aware that war was imminent, but they did not expect an attack on Pearl Harbor.
 Roosevelt assumed that the Japanese would attack either the Dutch East Indies or Thailand.